 - Sales Development Representative

 - A SDR will search for potential clients by using other softwares like Datanyze or Xoom, for example, to look for decision makers’ emails addresses.
-This step is crucial to the process as spending the time in advance to look for the right people to get ahold of will increase the chances of overall success.
+This step is crucial to the process of spending the time in advance to look for the right people to get ahold of will increase the chances of overall success.

 - Building a Relationship